Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Experimental results

 We report results on the \asvspoof and \inthewild datasets, but differently from \cite{salvi2023icassp}, we evaluate on \textit{all} the samples, not only fake samples.
-We believe this is a better evaluation, since a classifier that predicts only fake labels with high confidence will obtain perfect score in their setting.
-The results for \cite{salvi2023icassp} are computed over the predictions which were kindly provided by the authors.
+This is a more fair evaluation, since otherwise a classifier that predicts only fake labels with high confidence will obtain a perfect score.
+The results for \cite{salvi2023icassp} are computed over the predictions which were provided by the authors.
 The results are shown in Figure~\ref{fig:reliability-estimation}.
-We observe that we obtain much better results than the baseline on both datasets, in terms of both metrics, and at all thresholds.
-Naturally, there is a drop in performance when going out-of-domain, but it is less severe than what we observe for the baseline.
-Finally, on \inthewild we see that we can trade off data kept percentages for accuracy, which is not the case for the approach in~\cite{salvi2023icassp}.
+We observe much better results than prior work on both datasets, in terms of both metrics, and at all thresholds.
+Naturally, there is a drop in performance when going out-of-domain (on \inthewild), but it is less severe than what we observe for the method of Salvi \etal \cite{salvi2023icassp}.
+Moreover, on \inthewild we see that we can trade off data kept for accuracy, which is not the case for the other method.